reasonmethis/docdocgo-core/README.md

 That's it, happy chatting!

-## Features

-- Comes with a Streamlit UI, but can also be run in console mode or as a FastAPI app (with or without Docker)
-- Provides [multiple response modes](#using-docdocgo) ("chat", "detailed report", "quotes", "quick web research", "infinite web research", "URL or local docs ingestion", "URL summarization")
-- Allows to [query](#querying-based-on-substrings) simultaneously based on semantics and on substrings in documents
-- Employs an advanced RAG algorithm based on known and custom-developed techniques to optimize the quality of responses
-- Can answer questions about its own capabilities and provide help with using it
-- Allows to create and switch between multiple document collections
-- Automatically ingests content retrieved during web research into a new document collection
-- Provides links to source documents or websites

-For reference, DocDocGo Carbon (not available here) has these features:

-- It is integrated with a Google Chat App
-- Interacts with the client company's Confluence documentation
-- Offers the ability to provide feedback on the quality of its responses
-- Has a database for conversations and feedback and allows to resume the conversation

 ## Installation

 If you simply wish to use the bot, you don't need to install it.
 It is available at [https://docdocgo.streamlit.app](https://docdocgo.streamlit.app).
 If you would like to run the bot on your local machine, you can follow the instructions below.

-**For developers:** There's a lot more information about working with DocDocGo from a developer's perspective in the [Developer Guide](https://github.com/reasonmethis/docdocgo-core/blob/main/README-FOR-DEVELOPERS.md).
+If you want to build with DocDocGo, you will likely want to check out the [Developer Guide](https://github.com/reasonmethis/docdocgo-core/blob/main/README-FOR-DEVELOPERS.md) for more detailed information on how to work with DocDocGo from a developer's perspective.
+Among other things, it explains [how to work with the DocDocGo FastAPI server](https://github.com/reasonmethis/docdocgo-core/blob/main/README-FOR-DEVELOPERS.md#using-the-fastapi-server) and has an [FAQ](https://github.com/reasonmethis/docdocgo-core/blob/main/README-FOR-DEVELOPERS.md#faq) for miscellaneous questions.
 A likely even better way to get your development-related questions answered is to ask DocDocGo itself!
 Simply switch to the `developer-docs` collection by typing `/db use developer-docs` and then ask your question.

 ### 1. Clone this repository and cd into it